nijel/odorik/docs/command.rst

     Prints infromation about lines.

-    With ``--generate-config`` it generates config file entries for lines and phone numbers aliases, see :ref:`files`.
+    With ``--generate-config`` it generates config file entries for line and phone number aliases, see :ref:`files`.

 .. _interval: